 1.)Practice restraint not restriction.

 We are all human and we all have cravings.
-If you like cake, allow yourself some cake every now and again but know your limits and do not allow yourself to feel guilty afterwards.
+If you like cake, allow yourself to indulge every now and again but know your limits and do not allow yourself to feel guilty afterwards.
+There will be lots of temptation over the Christmas so allow yourself to indulge but know your limits!

 2.)
 Avoid mindless snacking.